LTPZ/CS3223-Project-1/README.md

    open() will generate an external sort operator from the base to sort the given base table.

-   next() will derive the distinct tuples from the external sort and output will be distinct tuples.
+   next() will derive the distinct tuples from the external sort and output will be a batch of distinct tuples.

 6. *Orderby*